WebFlight/SpeedyREST/README.md

 # Development notes
 * Unit tests are not yet finished.
 Work in progress.
 * Mendix security is not yet implemented.
 As a result, cached REST responses are publicly accessible.
+* For contributions, fork this repository and issue a pull request.